fllseu/IBR-Data-for-Stability/event3/description.md

 ## 20-Hz/80-Hz inverter-based resource dynamic event data
-The set of event data were created from electromagnetic transient (EMT) simulation testbeds.
+The sets of event data were created from electromagnetic transient (EMT) simulation testbeds. case1_zeropower.mat: when the solar PV's exporting power level is zero. case1_low.mat: the solar PV's exporting power level is 10%. case1_high.mat: the solar PV's exporting power level is 100%.
+PLOT_sim.pdf is the live script file showing the simulation plots from the three data files.
+The dynamic event triggers 20-Hz oscillation in RMS voltage, current and power measurements, and 20-Hz/80-Hz in the phase voltage and current measurements.

 Details of the testbed can be found in the following paper: https://ieeexplore.ieee.org/abstract/document/9893333